 This chicken will try to show dominance when in a group.
 It will mostly prefer to be alone in a coop, which makes it perfect for small spaces.
 The bird is also friendly and outgoing.

-This breed is able to withstand heat well and is able to live in such conditions and excel.
+This breed can withstand heat well and can live in such conditions and excel.
 However, this bird will require 24 hours of shade.

 That is because the breed is more susceptible to heatstroke than any other breed.